han-li-han-li/100-days-of-code/log.md

 **Thoughts** My Jurgen Klopp themed tribute page is slow progress.
 A lot of things I took for granted on Wordpress editors now need careful html coding, and I have been going back through tutorials and googling to figure out what I need to do.
 For example, spent a while trying to align the bullet points of an unordered list with the list content.
 Excited to learn more and get closer to completing my page though!

 **Link(s) to work**: https://codepen.io/han-li-han-li/pen/JjbzoYy

+### Day 10: Tuesday March 16 2021

+**Today's Progress**: Continued to tweak my tribute page for freeCodeCamp's project

+**Thoughts** Pleased that I made some progress, specifically fixing the alignment of the text, cleaning up some messy CSS and remembering how to make the image responsive.
+I'm maybe halfway there on this?
+Best thing today was finding out the editor layout in Codepen where the code is on the side, not on top - a real lifesaver!

+**Link(s) to work**: https://codepen.io/han-li-han-li/pen/JjbzoYy